-Cellular telephones are prohibited in classrooms.
-Cell phones need to remain off in students lockers during the school day.
+Cellular telephone usage is prohibited in classrooms, the school building, and on all school grounds.
+Cell phones need to remain off and in students' lockers or backpacks while on school grounds.
 Students are permitted to use the office telephones when appropriate, as deemed by an administrator or office staff person.
-Students are not allowed to use cell phones during the academic day.
+Students are not allowed to use cell phones at any time while on school grounds.
+The school is not responsible for lost or stolen cell phones.